 Added by TennisWithD on April 12, 2013 at 12:18pm — No Comments

 Chicago Marathon 2013 signups are opened yesterday February 20, 2013.
 Typically, within the next 24-48 hours it will be sold.
 If you want to sign-up, act now!
 Naturally the memories of my 5th hour ordeal from yesteryear came rushing back.
-I was…Continue
+I was punished severely for running without logging a single day…Continue

 When you first pick up a racquet